lukkeutgens/Industrie4.0-Cluster/README.md

 > I'm keeping this repository as a reference — a snapshot of lessons learned that I may revisit in the future.

-After 20+ years as a PLC and SCADA programmer in industrial automation (Siemens, Beckhoff, Omron), I’m now shifting focus.
-Rather than continuing in pure PLC programming, I’m preparing for roles that bridge Operational Technology (OT) and Information Technology (IT).
-This project is part of that transition — a way to learn, experiment, and document how modern infrastructure (Linux, Kubernetes, containers) can support industrial environments in a scalable, secure, and maintainable way.

 It’s not a production setup — it’s a learning lab.
 A place to test ideas, break things safely, and understand what works (and what doesn’t).

 ## Learning Goals of This Project